pab96/27_Remote-Environment-Controller-for-Experiments-in-Extreme-Environments/README.md

 |40 Pin Rainbow Color Ribbon Cable for Raspberry Pi||
 |Male andFemale Single Row Square Pin Header Strip||

-Additionally mouse, keyboard, PC screen with VGA (or with VGA/HDMI converter), breadboard, lots of wires, a multimeter is always useful, soldering board, soldering wire and a soldering iron, silicone or super glue, screws and nuts nuts, screwdrivers, a drill.
+Additionally mouse, keyboard, PC screen with VGA (or with VGA/HDMI converter), breadboard, lots of wires, a multimeter is always useful, soldering board, soldering wire and a soldering iron, silicone or super glue, screws and nuts, screwdrivers, a drill.

-## Processor
-We want to be able to possibly track a large number of sensors, take pictures and access a wifi.
-Doing this with an arduino will require quite a few boards and thus we decided to use an rasperry pi as the central processing unit.
-This comes at the disadvantage that a pi requires quite a lot of power, however we will overcome this by only switchen the pi on for limited periods.
-First of all set up your pi.
-If you have never done this follow this quide: https://www.raspberrypi.org/app/uploads/2012/04/quick-start-guide-v2_1.pdf

 ## Power Management
 Data recording is only required every hour or so.
 In the intervalls in between the Pi can be switched off which saves a lot of power.
 The pi sleep mode requires too much power and even if the pi is off the sensors would drain power from the pi.
 Thus, an external timer device is used which cuts the power to the pi and only switches on peridiotically.
 As external timer we decided to use an Arduino pro mini, because it can be modifyed to use very lowe current (i.e. a few nA).
 Here are the tricks on reducing arduino power consumption and how to run the periodic switching program.
 Additionally we added a battery voltage sensor to check that is is save to switch on the pi i.e. if a lead acid battery is run below 11.8V it damages the battery therefore deep discharge should be avoided.